 The Council for Interior Design Qualification, Inc., the corporate structure that provides resources to develop the NCIDQ Examination, is confident in the skills of those professionals who hold the NCIDQ Certificate, and is thrilled to promote those interior designers/interior architects who are the best examples of what the NCIDQ Examination stands for: health, safety and welfare within the spaces we use daily.

 Could C.I.T. become the next H.G.T.V.?

 Thanks to HGTV interior design will forever (well our lifetime’s at least) be defined as the ability of overly dramatic creative people to take a white box, or poorly decorated room, and to turn it into something all together different in an unreasonable time frame with very limited funds.
 Here the Washington Post has been promoting the DIY makeover via this popular (read the comments) ongoing feature;

 This unfortunately is what many HGTV fans and DIY decorators across the land think of when they hear the term “interior design” or “interior designer”.
 Here is an example of the same white box syndrome being used as a marketing tool by a Maryland based residential designer;

-Actually I am impressed by the renderings and a few of the solutions….no really.
 The question I keep asking myself as I scroll through image after image of before and after white box (and a few green box) make-overs is “Is this really interior design”?

 And the answer I keep coming back with is “Yes”!
 Can the designer, who apparently has no credentials or professional affiliations, call herself an interior designer?
 Much to the chagrin of many who have endeavored to prove their professional interior design status via education/experience/examination and legislation the answer is “YES”.